roadiz/docs/developer/first-steps/docker.rst

 Mailer
 ^^^^^^

-Roadiz docker image does not provide any mail transport agent.
+Roadiz docker image **does not provide any mail transport agent**.
 You’ll need to subscribe to an external SMTP service if your website needs to send emails.
 You can also link your Roadiz container with a dockerized *Postfix* service.
 In every cases you’ll have to fill in *mailer* details in configuration.